Can Dogs Eat Corn Cobs?

 Most of You…

 So most of you will think this is an article about how “corn” in and of itself is not good.
 Honestly, corn is just a filler and in most cases is not bad for your dog.
-After all, dogs are omnivores and MOST allergies come from the protein source not the fillers like rice, corn, or potatoes.

 This isn’t about your dog eating corn… This is about your dog eating the corn cob!
 The client in question was simply disposing of the used corn cobs in her garden.

 Dogs don’t nibble an ear of corn.
 Dogs tend to swallow large pieces of the cob, if not inhaling the whole thing.
 Imagine having a whole corn cob in your stomach…

 It would be like having a huge dense sponge in your stomach.
 Do you think you could pass that?
 Even if it goes into the large intestine, it certainly can’t pass through the small intestines.
 And, once you get a blockage the body begins to fight and shut down.

 Then pieces begin to die.
 As you can imagine, if parts of the intestines die and begin to get necrotic the dog attached will also die.